gkudos/jasperserver-simple-java-rest-client/README.md

 # Overview

-A Simple Java Client for Jasperserver 4.5 (and Above) that uses the [jasper](http://jasperforge.org/plugins/mwiki/index.php/Jasperserver/REST_Web_Services_API "Web Service API based on the REST framework")
+A Simple Java Client for Jasperserver 4.5 (and Above) that uses the [Web Service API based on the REST framework](http://jasperforge.org/plugins/mwiki/index.php/Jasperserver/REST_Web_Services_API "Web Service API based on the REST framework")

 Executes a report in a remote server and retrieves the generated file (ie: pdf) to a local folder.